 The glorious Quran mentions Ibrahim 73 times and tells a dozen of his different stories and encounters with various people, over and over again.
 The Quran pays a glowing tribute to his wisdom, bravery, love of God and dedication to the progress of humanity.
 The book of Genesis in the Old Testament gives a detailed biography of Ibrahim and commentators of the Quran have freely used these to embellish the Quranic narrative.
 His legacy is preaching boldly the belief in one God (Tawhid), and his shunning of the idols of the pagans and challenging them to reflect and think about who they worship and above all his willingness to sacrifice his most prized beloved son for the love of God.
 Here we retell this wonderful story.

-Ibrahim was born nearly 4000 years ago in what is now days Iraq.
-It was known as the Chaldean Empire, where he grew up in ‘Ur’ near present day city of Mosul.
-The city was a famous centre for worship of stars, the moon, the sun and they believed that these celestial bodies had enormous influence on human destiny.
+Ibrahim was born nearly 4000 years ago in what is Iraq.
+It was known as the Chaldean Empire, where he grew up in ‘Ur’ near present-day city of Mosul.
+The city was a famous centre for worship of stars, the moon, the sun and they believed that these celestial bodies had an enormous influence on human destiny.
 In addition, they worshipped idols made of wood, stone or any other material they could lay their hands on.
-These became the household gods, and their worship was regarded as essential part of daily life and would lead to better health and good fortunes in family life and the city’s running.
+These became the household gods, and their worship was regarded as an essential part of daily life and would lead to better health and good fortunes in family life and the city’s running.
 Despite the rejection by his family of Ibrahim’s message of Tawhid he continued to be caring and respectful towards his family.

-From his youth Ibrahim wholeheartedly believed in one God and rejected the worship of these idols, in fact the Quran talks about how he challenged his father, family, and people around him and even debated with the Emperor Nimrod.
-The glorious Quran tells the story as follows “O Prophet have you not thought about the man who disputed with Ibrahim about his Lord, because God had given him power to rule?
+From his youth Ibrahim wholeheartedly believed in one God and rejected the worship of these idols, in fact, the Quran talks about how he challenged his father, family, and people around him and even debated with the Emperor Nimrod.
+The glorious Quran tells the story as follows “O Prophet have you not thought about the man who disputed with Ibrahim about his Lord, because God had given him the power to rule?
 When Ibrahim said, it is my Lord, who gives life and death, he said I too give life and death.
 So Ibrahim said God brings the Sun from the East: so bring it from the West.
 The disbeliever was dumbfounded: God does not guide those who do evil” (Baqara; 258).
 He denounced their polytheism and attempts to associate idols with the Almighty Lord.

 The Quran shows Ibrahim’s passion for God and his shunning of the idols when it narrates the story of Ibrahim smashing the idols.
 Ibrahim said “How can you worship what can neither benefit nor harm you, instead of Allah?
 Shame on you and on the things you worship instead of God.
 Have you no sense?
-They said, burn him and avenge your Gods if you are going to do the right thing” (Anbiya; 66-8).
+They said, burn him and avenge your gods if you are going to do the right thing” (Anbiya; 66-8).

 Of course, this action provoked intense opposition from the idolaters, and the authorities decided to punish him by burning Ibrahim in a bonfire.
 The Quran tells us how the fire became a bed of roses for Ibrahim, “but we said fire, be cool and safe for Ibrahim” (Anbiya;69).
 This was regarded as one of his great miracles and proof of his truthfulness and the falsehood of idol worship.
 However, this did not convince the idolaters, for a moment.
 Finally, it appears that Ibrahim became frustrated and despaired at the stubbornness of his family and community so with his wife and few possessions and his loyal nephew Lut he decided to migrate from Ur.
 He went North West passing through Syria to Canine and later in Egypt, Ibrahim travelled widely and lived almost a nomadic life and later on visited Makkah.
 His aim was to please his Lord and to spread the message of the oneness of God.